RedBeardLab/zeeSQL-doc/docs/references.md

       4) "two"
 ```

-**Complexity**: Beside the complexity of the query, the `INTO stream` options add the complexity of adding each row to the redis stream, which is `O(n)` where `n` is the amount of row returned by the query.
+**Complexity**: Besides the complexity of the query, the `INTO stream` options add the complexity of adding each row to the Redis stream, which is `O(n)` where `n` is the amount of row returned by the query.

 **See also**: